CoryMcCartan/election-night-2020/README.md

 * `R/pull_returns.R`: scrapers to get the election returns from state websites & news outlets.
 * `R/forecast_update.R`: loads and filters model posterior draws.
+* `R/forecast_update_senate.R`: loads and filters model posterior draws for the Senate.
 * `data/`: county presidential returns 2000-16, senate returns 2012-16, and 2016 county demographics.
 State EV data.
 * `app.Rmd`: a Shiny app to do conditional forecasts, using posterior draws from